 Georgia is located in the South Caucasus, a traditional trafficking corridor from Asia to Europe.
-The country consists of 11 regions; Tbilisi is the capital city with a population of 1 253 000.
-Other major towns are: Kutaisi (241 100), Rustavi (158 000), Batumi (137 100), Zugdidi (105 000), Chiatura (70 000), Gori (70 000), and Poti (50 900).
+The country consists of 11 regions; Tbilisi is the capital city with a population of 1 114 600..
 The official language is Georgian, and in the territory of Abkhazia it is Georgian and Abkhazian.
-The main religion is Georgian Orthodox (83.9 % of the population in 2002).
+The main religion is Georgian Orthodox (83.4 % of the population in 2014).
 Other religious groups include Muslims, Armenian (Gregorian), Catholics, Baptists and Jews.
 The level of literacy is close to 100 % of the population.
-Georgia was annexed by Russia in the nineteenth century and then again by Soviet Russia in 1921, becoming the Georgian Soviet Socialist Republic and part of the Soviet Union.
-Following the break-up of the Soviet Union Georgia regained its sovereignty on 14 November 1990; by a popular vote it became a presidential republic.
-Since then the country has gone through several economic, political and social crises, and two internal political conflicts with the Russian Federation that eventually led to the Georgian–Russian war in August 2008.
+Following the break-up of the Soviet Union Georgia regained its sovereignty on 14 November 1990; Since then the country has gone through several economic, political and social crises, and two internal political conflicts with the Russian Federation that eventually led to the Georgian–Russian war in August 2008.
 The war resulted in de facto Russian occupation of two important border regions of Georgia — Abkhazia and South Ossetia — and 288 000 internally displaced persons left those two regions.
 The relaxation of political, social and trade control since the fall of the Soviet Union and the existence of territories and borders not controlled by the legitimate government was accompanied by an increased and more visible use of illicit psychotropic substances and their greater availability.

 Drug use among the general population and young people